 At PDU Session Establishment for home-routed roaming, to reduce the risk of PDU Session establishment failure due to QoS from the HPLMN not being compliant with SLA, the V-SMF may provide the VPLMN local policy in QoS constraints to the H-SMF as specified in clause 4.3.2.2.2 of TS 23.502 [3].

 For intra-5GS mobility with V-SMF insertion or V-SMF change (e.g. inter-PLMN mobility), as specified in clause 4.23 of TS 23.502 [3], the new/target V-SMF may validate the currently applied QoS against the QoS constraints.
 The new/target V-SMF provides QoS constraints to the H-SMF during the mobility procedure.
 The new/target V-SMF may temporarily accept a higher QoS even if the currently applied QoS exceeds the QoS constraints.
 Alternatively, for the QoS parameters related with the QoS constraints, the V-SMF may locally downgrade these values before providing the corresponding QoS profiles to 5G AN.
 The V-SMF may decide to release the PDU Session if the HPLMN does not provide updated QoS compliant with the QoS constraints after the mobility procedure.

+For IMS voice service (e.g., the IMS DNN defined by the GSMA), the V-SMF, based on local policy, may override the ARP received from HPLMN over N16 if the ARP indicates priority not in line with the local policy in VPLMN.
+The ARP override in the serving PLMN applies to both the QoS Flow associated with the default QoS rule and the QoS Flows for IMS voice to apply the same allocation and retention priority for all users (i.e., roamers and non-roamers) .
+For users with MPS subscription, the same allocation and retention priority is applied for IMS voice service separately for all users with MPS users when roaming agreements are in place and where regulatory requirements apply.

+For IMS voice service (e.g., the IMS DNN defined by the GSMA), the V-SMF, based on local policy, can downgrade the GBR received from HPLMN over N16 for the QoS Flow of IMS voice.

+NOTE: The consequence of GBR downgrade is that GBR enforcement at the HPLMN and at NG-RAN node will not be aligned.